 The LBCO will mean that the Canal & River Trust will not have to apply to each local planning authority separately for listed building consent for these works every time.

-MHCLG’s consultation on the proposed Draft Order together with details of how to respond can be found here.
-The closing date is 14 January, 2019.
+MHCLG’s consultation on the proposed Draft Order can be found here.

 Under the terms of the proposed Draft Order, before undertaking any works specified in the Draft Order, the Canal & River Trust must first agree with Historic England a methodology for how the works will be carried out, and your views are sought on the draft Conservation Management Methodology and Principles.